Right to Freedom [Article 19]

 The Supreme Court held that the freedom of movement of prostitutes can be restricted on the ground of public health and in the interest of public morals.

 The freedom of movement has two dimensions, viz, internal (right to move inside the country) and external (right to move out of the country and the right to come back to the country).

 The second dimension is dealt with by Article 21 (right to life and personal liberty).

 Freedom of Residence

 Every citizen has the right to reside and settle in any part of the territory of the country.

 This right has two parts: (a) the right to reside in any part of the country, which means to stay at any place temporarily, and (b) the right to settle in any part of the country, which means to set up a home or domicile at any place permanently.

 This promotes nationalism and avoids narrow mindedness.

-The State can impose reasonable restrictions on the exercise of these right on two grounds, namely, the interest of general public and the protection of interests of any scheduled tribes.
+The State can impose reasonable restrictions on the exercise of these rights on two grounds, namely, the interest of the general public and the protection of interests of any scheduled tribes.

 The Supreme Court held that certain areas can be banned for certain kinds of persons like prostitutes and habitual offenders.